 Pumpkin week is a sponsored event that includes gifts to me from the participating brands.
 All thoughts and opinions are my own, but I think you'll enjoy this pumpkin cream cold brew recipe as much as I do.
 Thank you for supporting the brands that make Food Above Gold happen.

-It’s been 16 years since Starbucks released a new pumpkin coffee beverage, and I’ve gotta say, I’m so glad it is here.
-I’ve been over the pumpkin spice latte for some time now, and I’m ready to enjoy the pumpkin cream cold brew.
-It’s a great way to enjoy the start of fall but not say goodbye to the warm summer days.
+It’s been 16 years since Starbucks released a new pumpkin coffee beverage, and I’m so glad it is here.
+I’ve been over the pumpkin spice latte for a while, and I’m ready to enjoy the pumpkin cream cold brew.
+This copycat recipe of the Starbucks version is a great way to enjoy the start of fall but not say goodbye to the warm summer days.

 How To Make Pumpkin Cream Cold Foam